laxeye/pyYAMB/README.md

 If you installed pyYAMB from PyPI or GitHub, you need to install dependencies: minimap2 and samtools (e.g. using conda).

 `conda install -c bioconda minimap2 "samtools>=1.9"`

+#### Conda

+Currently only outdated versions of pyYAMB are available at Anaconda.
+They may be installed with all dependencies:

+`conda install -c laxeye pyyamb` or `mamba install -c laxeye pyyamb`

 ### Usage